- Purchase the complete Expat Arrivals Saudi Arabia Guide (PDF)

-Expats have access to fixed-line and wireless broadband, and mobile Internet.
-WiFi is widely available in cities and mobile broadband is increasingly common, but fixed-line connections are often the cheapest and most reliable option.
+Expats have access to fixed-line and wireless broadband, and mobile internet.
+WiFi is widely available in cities and mobile broadband is increasingly common.
+However, fixed-line connections are often the cheapest and most reliable option.

 Mobile phones in Saudi Arabia

 Mobile services in Saudi Arabia are extensive, even in remote areas of the country.
-Pre- and post-paid packages are available, with many expats opting for pre-paid SIM cards, which can be bought at provider outlets or the airport.
-Post-paid accounts can also be set up at provider outlets, with the most popular service providers being Saudi Telecom Company (STC), Mobily and Zain.
+Pre- and post-paid packages are available.
+Many expats opt for pre-paid SIM cards, which can be bought at provider outlets or the airport.
+Post-paid accounts can also be set up at provider outlets.
+As with the internet, the most popular mobile service providers are Saudi Telecom Company (STC), Mobily and Zain.